simple2d/simple2d/README.md

 ### Drawing Text

 Text is drawn much like images. `simple2d` supports OpenType fonts (with a `.ttf` or `.otf` file extension) thanks to `SDL_ttf`.
-`S2D_CreateText()` allocates `Text` strcture on heap.
+`S2D_CreateText()` allocates `Text` structure on heap.
 This function takes the location of the font file, the message to print, and the size.

 ```c
 Text *txt;